jeffcanas13/jenkins-role-strategy-ui-enhancer/README.md

 ##Context

-The [Role Strategy Plugin allows](https://wiki.jenkins-ci.org/display/JENKINS/Role+Strategy+Plugin) to Jenkins Adminsitrator to handle users' permissions with a role based mecahism.
+The [Role Strategy Plugin allows](https://wiki.jenkins-ci.org/display/JENKINS/Role+Strategy+Plugin) to Jenkins Adminsitrator to handle users' permissions with a role based mechanism.

 The plugin's UI was not initial design to support a large set of users/roles.
 As detailled in the Jenkins Jira Ticket [JENKINS-8075](https://issues.jenkins-ci.org/browse/JENKINS-8075), the role assignation can be quickly a nightmare.